MounikaArkala/Linux-Configuration/README.md

 9. Allow all tcp connections for port 2200 using the command sudo ufw allow 2200/tcp
 10. Set the ufw firewall to allow a basic HTTP server using the command sudo ufw allow www
 11. Set the ufw firewall to allow NTP using the command sudo ufw allow 123/udp
-12. To deny port 22 using the command sudo ufw deny 22
+12. To deny port 22 use the command sudo ufw deny 22
 13. To enable the ufw firewall use the command sudo ufw enable
 14. To check which ports are open use the command sudo ufw status
-15. To login open up the terminal and run ssh -i ~/.ssh/lightrail_key.rsa -p 2200 ubuntu@XX.XX.XX.XX
+15. To login, open up the terminal and run ssh -i ~/.ssh/lightrail_key.rsa -p 2200 ubuntu@XX.XX.XX.XX

 ## Create a new user 'grader' and create SSH pair for grader